For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 were also a (very) few cases where no stroke was offered, but the ball hit

 the bat anyway and went onto the stumps.
-Left-handed batsmen are more likely than right-handed
+Left-handed batsmen are more likely than

-difficult than with a right-handed batsman.
+left-hander is more difficult than with a right-handed batsman.
 There is less difference between left- and

 right-handed bowlers: 25 per cent (left) and 30 per cent (right).
 Pace bowlers get 32 per cent of their bowled wickets